 1.2 - Define the management of the Bilan Carbone® approach

-What management and governance should the organization implement?
+What management and governance shall the organisation put in place?

 🔎 The organisation may use the RACI to structure and clarify the roles and responsibilities of the different stakeholders in the approach.